cmlykke/rime-liuma/instructions/TUTORIAL.md

 So you could also write 跐 as jnnm if you want.
 Many characters can be written in different ways if the stroke order is not 100% clear.
 - 眬 **KKDT** - k here stands for 目 rather than 一 + 丿. **KDT** stands for the 5 strokes in 龙.
 The letter **T** stands for the last 丶.
-This is because when you write only a single stroke, you use the letter that 一 as is second stroke.
+This is because when you write only a single stroke, you use the letter that has 一 as is second stroke.
 These are the keys T,Y,G,H and N.
 - 揂 **LEJH** - l here stands for 扌 rather than 一 + 丶. **EJH** stands for the first 4 and last two strokes in 酋.